bl831/bin_stuff/docs/float_func.md

 Where the grey ball is the "right answer" we used to create the fake data in the first palce.
 You can see that this is on the hairy edge of "something is there".
 The contour level here is 99%.
-That is, set the "absolute" contour level to 0.99 in Coot.
+That is, set the "absolute" contour level to 0.99 in `Coot`.
 This shows you map voxels that are above the 99% confidence threshold, assuming all the voxels are independent.

 Ostensibly, this "probability map" could be smoothed, converted into electrons and added back as a partial